GISboyd451/web-scrap-view-counts/README.md

 - selenium (https://pypi.org/project/selenium/)

 #### Drivers
-*Copied from the selenium homepage:
+Copied from the selenium homepage:

-"Selenium requires a driver to interface with the chosen browser.
+*Selenium requires a driver to interface with the chosen browser.
 Firefox, for example, requires geckodriver, which needs to be installed before the script can be run.
-Make sure it’s in your PATH, e. g., place it in /usr/bin or /usr/local/bin.
+Make sure it’s in your PATH, e. g., place it in /usr/bin or /usr/local/bin.*

-Failure to observe this step will give you an error selenium.common.exceptions.WebDriverException: Message: ‘geckodriver’ executable needs to be in PATH.
+*Failure to observe this step will give you an error selenium.common.exceptions.WebDriverException: Message: ‘geckodriver’ executable needs to be in PATH.*

-Other supported browsers will have their own drivers available.
-Links to some of the more popular browser drivers follow."
+*Other supported browsers will have their own drivers available.
+Links to some of the more popular browser drivers follow.*

 Broswer | Driver Link
 ------------ | -------------